 Real is relatable.
 Real gets callbacks.
 Elevate your audition level by being comfortable with being truthful in front of the camera and making meaningful eye-contact.
 In this class, students learn to incorporate a sense of self, and let go of all things performance, and over-the-top theatrical and artificial mannerisms.
 Make the camera mark your comfort zone.

-All Students invited to NYC for Final Showcase on June 10th.
+All Students invited to NYC for Final Showcase in December.